 Every month as you earn income, receive it (and leave it) in your business account.
 This is where you accumulate your cash.
 Because it’s in a high-yield account, it earns interest as it waits for you to use it.

 From this money, pay yourself as if you were an employee.
-Your monthly salary is whatever you calculated as your monthly budget, your minimum monthly income from the past twelve months.
+Your monthly salary is whatever you calculated as your monthly budget, your minimum monthly income from the past 12 months.
 On a set date each month, write yourself a paycheck.
 Leave the rest of the money in your business account.
 (Here’s more on the “virtual employer” concept.)

 At the end of each year, three things happen.